 Prior to founding iAnthus, Ford worked on Wall Street for 14 years.

-iAnthus is traded on the Canadian Securities Exchange which halted trading of their stock two weeks ago to investigate these matters.
+iAnthus is traded on the Canadian Securities Exchange.
+They halted trading heir stock two weeks ago to investigate these matters.

 Gotham Green Partners is a major financial backer of the cannabis industry.
-Because it is difficult to secure bank loans since cannabis is still illegal on the federal level, it makes them especially powerful within the industry.
+It is difficult to secure bank loans since cannabis is still illegal on the federal level.
+So it makes them especially powerful within the industry.

 Gotham Green did not respond to a request for comment on this story.

 Fallout for iAnthus

 Ford’s deputy Randy Maslow was appointed interim CEO of the cannabis company Multi-State Operator.
 He was previously the company’s president.
 He was also a co-founder of iAnthus.
 Maslow actually serves on the board of the New Jersey Cannabis Industry Association.
 According to iAnthus’ announcement, he received his law degree from Rutgers University.

-The Multi-State Operator cannabis iAnthus bought MPX which is planning to open a dispensary in Atlantic City very soon since they have already received permission from the NJ Department of Health to begin growing.
+The Multi-State Operator cannabis iAnthus bought MPX.
+They are planning to open a dispensary in Atlantic City.
+It received permission from the NJ Department of Health to begin growing.
 The pandemic has likely delayed its opening.

 iAnthus is a large MSO with many locations under its umbrella in several states.
 One of them being New Jersey.

 This was not the first nor will be it be the last scandal among the MSOs in the cannabis industry about financing.